To "T" or Not to "T" that is the Question for Professional Athletes

 Crossroads of Amazing Hormone Production and Products

-We are at a kind of crossroads these last number of generations, because medical science has reached a pivotal time in human history where they can synthesize biologically many of the hormones that are naturally produced by our glands and organs with astonishing ease.
-Since the 1980s, HGH started being manufactured by genetically engineering E-Coli bacteria to mass-produce the complex pituitary molecule that is both a protein and hormone.
-Testosterone has been around for a long time, at this point in history, it is extraordinarily affordable to produce the bio-molecule.
-And the cost of manufacturing them purely at the pharmaceutical level is getting cheaper every decade.
+We are at a kind of crossroads these last numbers of generations, because medical science has reached a pivotal time in human history where they can biologically synthesize many of the hormones that are naturally produced by our glands and organs with astonishing ease.
+Since the 1980s, HGH has been manufactured by genetically engineering E-Coli bacteria to mass-produce the complex pituitary molecule that is both a protein and a hormone.
+Testosterone has been around for a long time, and currently, it is extraordinarily affordable to produce the bio-molecule.
+And the cost of manufacturing, purely at the pharmaceutical level, is getting cheaper every decade.

 Before the 1980s they had to extract HGH from the pituitary glands of cadavers, which is why one shot cost $10,000.
-The first HGH shot was thought to be in 1959 for a child who was short in stature, it worked wonders as therapy continued and thus it excited the medical community at the time beyond words.
-Today, for roughly $500 to $1000 per month, people can go on Doctor monitored HGH treatment programs.
-Testosterone is far cheaper than HGH, a 10-week Testosterone program under doctor supervision can cost around $500 to $600, depending on what other medications are added in the protocol.
-One does not typically just use Testosterone by itself, there are other medications that go along with it to prevent side effects.
+The very first HGH shot was thought to be in 1959, for a child who was short in stature.
+It worked wonders as therapy continued and excited the medical community at the time beyond words.
+Today, for roughly $500 to $1,000 per month, people can go on doctor-monitored HGH treatment programs.
+Testosterone is far cheaper than HGH: a 10-week Testosterone program under doctor supervision can cost around $500 to $600, depending on what other medications are added in the protocol.
+One does not typically just use Testosterone by itself -- there are other medications that go along with it to prevent side effects.

-And these general prices for HRT are constantly falling overtime as you can see from their initial cost of $10K per injection regarding HGH.
-I can foresee in the far future, when a month of well-rounded hormone therapy will cost no more than single dinner for two at a restaurant and a night out at the movies.
+And these general prices for HRT are constantly falling over time, as you can see, from their initial cost of $10K per injection regarding HGH.
+I can foresee in the far future, when a month of well-rounded hormone therapy will cost no more than a single dinner for two at a restaurant and a night out at the movies.